Grace Jeffers

-Grace Jeffers is an American writer, historian, educator and artist based in New York.
+Grace Jeffers (born 1967) is an American writer, historian, educator and artist based in New York.
 She pioneered and continues to lead an interdisciplinary and integrated approach to the study of materials.
 Her writings and lectures draw on 20th century art, design and cultural history, emphasizing the intelligent use of synthetic and manmade materials in the practice of design.

 Jeffers has been described as "a pioneer in the industry due to her focus on actual materials, rather than the objects they become," by the American Society of Interior Designers.
 She is referenced in The Museum of Modern Art Design Encyclopedia, published by the Museum of Modern Art, New York.